______ PPC STATISTICS

 Average PPC investment over time

-According to Statista, the total global spend on search advertising is expected to exceed $221 billion (£174.5 billion) in 2024 – a rise of almost 7.2% from the previous year.
+According to Statista, the total global spend on search advertising was expected to exceed $221 billion (£174.5 billion) in 2024 – a rise of almost 7.2% from the previous year.

-The amount spent on search advertising has risen year-on-year since 2018 and is expected to have more than doubled (+106%) by the end of 2024.
+The amount spent on search advertising has risen year-on-year since 2018 and was expected to have more than doubled (+106%) by the end of 2024.

 Total global spend on search advertising (2018-28)